When Vibe Coding Breaks at Scale: The 3-Flow Wall

 Think of it like asking someone to manage your calendar, your finances, and your project deadlines all at once, but they can only see one notebook at a time.
 They make sensible decisions within each notebook, but the decisions conflict because they cannot see the whole picture.

 The technical term for this limitation is context window constraints.
 AI models can only process a limited amount of code at once.
 As of February 2026, most coding assistants work with about 250 lines of code per file without explicit selection.
+While some models advertise context windows up to 1 million tokens, effective performance drops sharply beyond 130,000 tokens—the AI starts missing critical information and forgetting earlier context.
 In a growing codebase, that means the AI is essentially working with fragments of your project, making locally sensible decisions that create globally broken systems.
 Research on vibe coding limitations shows this is a structural issue, not user error.

 Why AI Coding Tools Break at Scale